jvdspeare/megaLib/README.md

 account you can [signup here](https://portal.megaport.com/signup).

 ## How it Works
-megaLib is a wrapper for the Megaport API which uses the [public API for Megaport](https://api.megaport.com/), simplifying your next Mega Project in Python.
+megaLib functions as a Python wrapper for the [public Megaport API](https://api.megaport.com/) by providing a library of functions to simplify your next mega-project.

 If you would like more information on the Megaport API I suggest checking out the [Megaport API documentation](https://dev.megaport.com/) and the